d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 \end{bmatrix}.
 $$

-In code, we access a matrix's transpose via the `T` attribute.
+In code, we access a matrix's transpose via

 ```{.python .input}
 A.T